How to Find a Job After College in 2023 (7 Tips to Boost Your Odds)

 Many recruiters and companies place job ads directly on LinkedIn, which you can browse and apply to directly from the site.

-It’s also great for networking and connecting with others in your industry, as well as staying informed on market trends and ideas.
+It’s also great for networking and connecting with others in your industry and staying informed on market trends and ideas.

 Complete your profile, including your educational and professional history, and ask colleagues or professional contacts for endorsements.

-If you have your own website or portfolio, add a link as well, so potential employers can learn more about you.
+If you have your website or portfolio, add a link so potential employers can learn more about you.
 Here’s how to upload your resume to LinkedIn.

 Frequently Asked Questions (FAQ)